maxint-rd/TM16xx/README.md

 # TM16xx
 Arduino TM16xx library for LED & KEY and LED Matrix modules based on TM1638, TM1637, TM1640 and similar chips.
-Simply use print() on 7-segment end 14-segment displays and use Adafruit GFX on matrix displays.
+Simply use print() on 7-segment and 14-segment displays and use Adafruit GFX on matrix displays.

 ## TM16xx LEDs and Buttons library
 This Arduino library facilitates driving LED/LCD displays using TM16xx driver chips.